mhavey/marklogic/uml2es/examples/hr/README.md

 ### Extra Credit: Compare Cookie-Cutter Harmonizations with DHF ES Harmonizations
 Data Hub Framework, like our toolkit, can generate harmonization code that produces content based on an Entity Services model.
 Let's use DHF's hubCreaeHarmonizeFlow task to create an Employee harmonization.

-gradle -PenvironmentName=local -i hubCreateHarmonizeFlow -PflowName=sampleHarmonizeDHF -PentityName=Employee -PpluginFormat=xqy -PdataFormat=xml -PuseES=true
+gradle  -i hubCreateHarmonizeFlow -PflowName=sampleHarmonizeDHF -PentityName=Employee -PpluginFormat=xqy -PdataFormat=xml -PuseES=true

 Confirm:
 - Check in local project for new folder plugins/entities/Employee/harmonize/sampleHarmonizeDHF